dibbhatt/kafka-spark-consumer/README.md

 Receiver can write One Block of data pulled from Kafka during every Fetch, or can merge multiple Fetches together .
 This can be used to further control the RDD partitions.
 This is controlled by **consumer.num_fetch_to_buffer** property ( default is 1).
 Receiver wraps every messages of a given Block with some additional MetaData like message offset and kafka Partition ID.

-As every Receiver thread fetch from single Kafka partition, blocks written by any given Receiver thread will contains the messages (and its MetaData) from same Kafka partition.
-Which mean every partition of a RDD will have messages belongs to single Kafka partition .
-Also as the messages in given Block are always in ascending order, if you get the highest offset of a given RDD partition,  that will be the highest offset for a Kafka partition for the same RDD partition.

-As one Receiver thread can write multiple blocks to BlockManager, we need to find highest offset for every RDD Partition which belongs to same Kafka partition , and repeat the same for all Kafka partition .
-Finally we can find the highest offset for a Kafka partition amongst all RDD partition. e.g. , if RDD Partition 4, 8 and 12 are generated by Receiver Thread X for Kafka Partition Y , and highest offset for 4 is 100, 8 is 400 and 12 is 800;  then highest offset for Kafka Partition  Y for this Batch is 800.
+As one Receiver thread can write multiple blocks to BlockManager, it need to find highest offset for every RDD Partition which belongs to same Kafka partition , and repeat the same for all Kafka partition .
+Finally it can find the highest offset for a Kafka partition amongst all RDD partition. e.g. , if RDD Partition 4, 8 and 12 are generated by Receiver Thread X for Kafka Partition Y , and highest offset for 4 is 100, 8 is 400 and 12 is 800;  then highest offset for Kafka Partition  Y for this Batch is 800.

 This Consumer perform very simple Map Reduce logic to get the highest offset for every Kafka partitions belongs to a given RDD for a Batch.
 This <Partition, Offset> tuple is written back to ZK as already processed offset after the Batch completes.